Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Reactor Neutrino Model

-Geoneutrinos and diffuse supernova background (DSNB) comprise non-reactor antineutrino sources in the 2--8~MeV detection energy range~\cite{Vitagliano_2020}.
-Geoneutrinos originate from radioactive decay in the Earth.
-Their flux varies geographically within an order of magnitude depending on crustal thickness, radioactivity, and surface heat flux~\cite{Smirnov_2019}.
-In contrast, the detected non-neutrino event rate, discussed next, is comparable to the detected reactor neutrino rate, making it the deciding factor in the uncertainties associated with detector measurements in this application.
-Diffuse supernova neutrino flux is very low compared to reactor flux and nearly constant across the energy range of interest, and it is therefore irrelevant for this analysis.
-Figure~\ref{fig:background} shows the energy-dependent detector counts resulting from these sources integrated over time for a 25~m reactor-detector distance using detector characteristics introduced in Section~\ref{sec:detectionmodeling}.
+Calculated using the procedure discussed in Section~\ref{sec:detectionmodeling}, Figure~\ref{fig:background} shows the energy-dependent detector counts resulting from these sources integrated over time for a 25~m reactor-detector distance using detector characteristics introduced in Section~\ref{sec:detectionmodeling}.
+We also show in this plot the energy spectrum and count rate from reactor neutrinos of our baseline setup.
 The number of detected reactor neutrino events exceeds the number of detected background neutrinos at the chosen distance of 25~m by a factor of $\sim$10$^7$.
 In fact, the background count is less than 1\% of the reactor count up to a distance of 20~km.
-In the case where the detector is 25~m from the core, it is safe to ignore antineutrino background sources and focus on the primary source of confounding background, the cosmogenic fast neutrons that produce correlated IBD-like detector events.
-There is a strong motivation to place the neutrino detector as close to the reactor containment building as permitted by intrusiveness considerations so the reactor-originating antineutrino rates overwhelm DSNB and geoneutrinos.
-Proximity also conveniently decreases the required detector size and cost.
+Therefore, in the case where the detector is 25~m from the core, it is safe to ignore antineutrino background sources.